mohclips/Elastic-Certified-Engineer-Exam-Notes/Aggregations.md

 # Write and execute pipeline aggregations

-Question: Work out the weekly sales maximum?
+:question: Work out the weekly sales maximum?

 (Which week has the maximum sales?)